Menu

 2. A reviewable premium – the cost is reviewed by the insurer at regular intervals and can be increased.

-Guaranteed premiums may help you plan your budget accordingly because you’re aware of the amount you have to pay every month.
+Guaranteed premiums may help you plan your budget accordingly because you know how much you must pay every month.
 They also give you a clear answer regarding the cost of your life insurance.

 On the other hand, reviewable premiums tend to be cheaper at the start of your life insurance policy.
 However, they can end up being more expensive in the long run.